flutter-tizen/plugins/packages/permission_handler/README.md

 ## Supported devices

-- Galaxy Watch series (running Tizen 4.0 or later)
+- Galaxy Watch series (running Tizen 5.5)

 On TV devices, you don't need to explicitly request permissions since they are already granted to apps by default.